annefou/DSD_EOSC/_sources/registration.md

 ![successful EGI SSO registration](images/EGI-SSO-success.png)

-## Registration and access to EOSC service
+## Enrollment to a VO to access an EOSC service